Dazzid/Deep_Learning_Techniques_Applied_to_Estimate_Music_Gestural_Patterns/README.md

 # Deep Learning Techniques Applied to Estimate Music Gestural Patterns
-The following code provide all the Deep Learning techniques applied in the paper using Keras framework.
+The following code provide all the Deep Learning techniques applied in the related paper using Keras framework.

 We used:
 - Python '3.6.8'